42 Best Apps for Learning Mandarin Chinese in 2026

 You can determine when you like to study Chinese and for how long.
 The app will keep you on track with every activity.
 You can also improve your Mandarin skills through feedback from natives in the Busuu community.

-If you’re an absolute beginner, a free plan is good.
+If you’re an absolute beginner, a free plan is a good option.
 It gives you enough room to learn and understand basic things.

-But, beyond that, you need to subscribe to either premium or premium plus to take your Mandarin study to the next level.
+However, you must subscribe to either premium or premium plus to advance your Mandarin study.

-Price: There is a free version, but features and study content are pretty limited.
-For paid, you have premium and premium plus for 1, 12, and 24 months, and the cost is from $5 to $7 per month as per plan and duration.
+Price: There is a free version, but features and study content are limited.
+For paid, you have premium and premium plus for 1, 12, and 24 months, and the cost is from $5 to $7 per month, as per plan and duration.

 You can check my full review of Busuu.

-Beelinguapp allows you to read and listen to music and audiobook in two languages while viewing text on the screen.
-It also translates the text you’re reading just next to the Chinese language.
+Beelinguapp lets you read and listen to music and audiobooks in two languages while the text is displayed on-screen.
+It also translates the text you’re reading into the Chinese language.

-With Beelinguapp, you do not require memorizing vocabulary.
+With Beelinguapp, you do not need to memorize vocabulary.
 Instead, look through novels, short stories, famous children’s books, and other works in your mother tongue and Chinese.

-This reading app is helpful for easy cross-referencing and ensures you comprehend the text and context.
-It is one of the best Mandarin apps to enhance Chinese reading.
+This reading app is helpful for easy cross-referencing and for ensuring you comprehend the text and its context.
+It is one of the best Mandarin apps for enhancing Chinese reading.

-Price: The free allows you to learn almost everything by listening, reading, and practicing words with flashcards & glossaries.
-The premium offer costs $5-$7 per month and an inexpensive yearly and lifetime.
+Price: The free version allows you to learn almost everything by listening, reading, and practicing words with flashcards and glossaries.
+The premium offer costs $5-$7 per month and is inexpensive on an annual and lifetime basis.

-Unlike other platforms covering various language learning aspects, HelloTalk, a China-based app, is a prominent language exchange plan.
+Unlike other platforms that cover various aspects of language learning, HelloTalk, a China-based app, is a prominent language exchange platform.

-With over 30 million members and over 150 supported languages, it is the most popular app for talking to and meeting learners worldwide.
+With over 30 million members and support for over 150 languages, it is the most popular app for talking to and meeting learners worldwide.

-You learn how to speak Mandarin by speaking the language with native speakers.
-Then, the members will advise, correct your mistakes, improve pronunciation, etc.
+You learn to speak Mandarin by speaking with native speakers.
+Then the members will advise you, correct your mistakes, and improve your pronunciation.

-You get access to many tools like searching for target learners, translation, transliteration, correction, text-to-voice, and many more.
+You can access many tools, including target-learner search, translation, transliteration, correction, text-to-voice, and more.
 All these help you learn more effectively.

 Price: The free version is sufficient for most learners and has core parts.
 But if you are looking for more features, you can consider VIP.
-It costs $6.99 per month, $45.99 for a year, and a lifetime for $175.00.
-The price varies depending on location, and you also get frequent discounts.
+It costs $6.99 per month, $45.99 for a year, and $175.00 for a lifetime.
+Prices vary by location, and you also receive frequent discounts.

 You can check my full review of HelloTalk.

-ChineseClass101 is a collection of Mandarin language lessons through audio, podcasts, and videos.
+ChineseClass101 is a collection of Mandarin lessons available as audio, podcasts, and videos.
 To make it simple, fun, and easy to use, you can search by subject and difficulty.

-There are plenty of small-size lessons, such as slideshows, word lists, and flashcards for fast learning.
+Plenty of small lessons, such as slideshows, word lists, and flashcards for fast learning.
 Also, with the Premium Plus plan, you can get tailor-made guidance from an experienced Chinese teacher.

-If you have a reason to learn Mandarin for jobs or travel or learn some cultural insight or grammar, you can find exact topics to help you.
+If you have a reason to learn Mandarin for jobs, travel, or to gain cultural insight or grammar, you can find the exact topics to help you.
 The lessons last 10 to 15 minutes and adhere to standard Mandarin dialogue.

 Innovative Language 101 is the parent company of the ChineseClass101 website and offers extra lessons.
-It is a top-quality app to improve your Mandarin listening.
+It is a high-quality app that helps you improve your Mandarin listening skills.

 Price: They have many free options.
-But to unlock every content and feature, it charges $25 for Premium, $8 for Basic, and $47 for Premium Plus.
+However, to unlock every content and feature, they charge $25 for Premium, $8 for Basic, and $47 for Premium Plus.
 All these payments are for one month each.

-Rosetta Stone is a popular name in language learning apps.
-With their old conversational approach, the platform helps you study to speak in your target language.
+Rosetta Stone is a well-known name in language-learning apps.
+Using an old-school conversational approach, the platform helps you practice speaking your target language.

-They provide a wide range of vocabulary, grammar, and various aspects of the language through customized bite-sized lessons.
+They provide a wide range of vocabulary, grammar, and language features through customized, bite-sized lessons.
 It motivates you to engage yourself in real-life scenarios.

 Further, you can use Rosetta Stone for the Chinese language to practice characters, listen, and improve pronunciation through instant feedback.

 Price: Rosetta Stone is a paid subscription-based plan.
 The Mandarin Chinese price for 3 months is $35.97, and for 6 months, it is $95.88.
-Lifetime is a value of money, which costs $179 for all the languages.
+Lifetime is a monetary value of $179 across all languages.

 Mandarin Chinese language apps

-Hack Chinese is a magnificent online Chinese language education website that assists increase their Chinese vocabulary.
-While they do not have any app, the web version is perfect and complete.
+Hack Chinese is a magnificent online Chinese language learning platform that helps users expand their Chinese vocabulary.
+While they do not have an app, the web version is perfect and complete.

 You can gain thousands of Chinese words over time with 15-20 minutes of regular practice through an SRS (spaced repetition system).

-One terrific benefit is that it helps you prepare for various Chinese language tests like HSK, BCT, YCT, TOCFL, and more.
-They also have a bunch of graded reading, topic-wise words, frequency lists, and many integrations.
+One terrific benefit is that it helps you prepare for various Chinese language tests, such as HSK, BCT, YCT, TOCFL, and more.
+They also offer graded reading, topic-wise word lists, frequency lists, and many integrations.

-Price: You can start and use it for 20 days, totally free.
-After that, it costs USD 96 for 1 year ($8/month) and USD 12 for 1 month.
+Price: You can start using it for 20 days, which is totally free.
+After that, it costs USD 96 for 1 year ($8/ 8/month) and USD 12 for 1 month.

-Founded by ShaoLan Hsueh, a Taiwanese entrepreneur, Chineasy is a beautiful Chinese learning platform.
+Founded by Taiwanese entrepreneur ShaoLan Hsueh, Chineasy is a beautiful Chinese learning platform.

-It is a visual-appealing app to help you learn Chinese characters through colorful pictures.
-It comprises various characteristics like memory games, flashcards, and postcards to make Chinese easier to understand.
+It is a visually appealing app that helps you learn Chinese characters through colorful pictures.
+It includes features such as memory games, flashcards, and postcards to make Chinese more straightforward to understand.

 It also runs podcasts that cover cultural aspects and lively conversations.
-The unique approach of Chineasy makes it an exciting app for Chinese learners.
+Chineasy’s unique approach makes it an exciting app for Chinese learners.

 Do you want to learn Chinese through movies?
-Possibly, interested in Chinese dramas to take your Mandarin to a higher level?
+Are you possibly interested in Chinese dramas to improve your Mandarin?

 iQiyi is the answer.
 It is a Chinese version of Netflix.

-Founded in 2010, iQIYI is the largest online video site in the world.
-With ten thousand hours of Chinese films and TV series, you will never be out of entertainment, which also helps to learn Chinese.
+Founded in 2010, iQIYI is the world’s largest online video site.
+With ten thousand hours of Chinese films and TV series, you will never be out of entertainment, which also helps you learn Chinese.

-If you love Chinese cinemas and shows, this Mandarin learning app can be a significant asset to your language learning tools.
+This Mandarin-learning app can significantly enhance your language learning if you love Chinese cinema and shows.
 The subtitles, speed tools, and other video features are helpful for Mandarin learners.

 Price: Free is sufficient for most learners.
 But if you want to dive deep into Chinese entertainment, you can consider a VIP plan.
-It has two options — standard and premium, ranging from $7 to $10 every month.
+It offers two options: standard and premium, priced from $7 to $10 per month.

-The lessons introduce thousands of new Chinese words and phrases in an effective technique.
+The lessons introduce thousands of new Chinese words and phrases using effective techniques.
 As an outcome, you can make hundreds of sentences in various situations.

 You can always review your progress and know where you stand on the leaderboards.
 This nifty app is for competitive students and helps you study Mandarin grammar and new words.

-Price: LinGo Play has many offers.
-For example, 7-day free trial, 1-month paid trial, monthly, half-yearly, and annual subscriptions, etc.
+Price: LinGo Play offers a 7-day free trial, a 1-month paid trial, and monthly, half-yearly, and annual subscriptions.

 Do you like comics and learning Mandarin at the same time?

 If so, check the M Mandarin.
-This practical and professional app teaches you the Chinese language through unlimited comics that vary based on topics and difficulty level.
+This practical and professional app teaches you Chinese through an unlimited library of comics, each with varying topics and difficulty levels.

 The entire format is based on reading and listening.
 And if that is your goal, try M Mandarin.
-Plus, the serial manga can assist you with the HSK examinations as a unique product.
+The serial manga can also assist you with the HSK examinations as a unique product.

 Do you love music and learning Chinese?
 Then, why not combine both through QQ Music?

-With over 100 million subscribers, this is possibly the best app to learn Chinese through music.
+With over 100 million subscribers, this is possibly the best app for learning Chinese through music.

 Price: Like other premium music apps, it has a VIP plan.
 It has ad-free, high-quality, and offline listening.
 But as a learner, the free plan is just fine.
 Do remember that music mainly helps advanced learners.